-If you are in love with a portuguese-speaker and would like to send them a romantic letter, this guide will teach you how to write a love letter in Portuguese.
+If you are in love with a Portuguese speaker and would like to send them a romantic letter, this language guide will teach you how to write a love letter in Portuguese.

-There is a large range of possible ways to start a love letter in Portugese, what is essential is to be true to your feelings and let them flow through words.
+The Portuguese language provides a large range of possible ways to start a love letter, what is essential is to be true to your feelings and let them flow through words.

 We know that languages reflect the culture in which people live.
-Portuguese is part of the daily life of over 250 million people in 10 different countries across the world, and each nation has its own way to convey their feelings.
+Portuguese is part of the daily life of over 250 million people in 10 different countries across the world, and each nation has its unique way of expressing emotions

 Is it the first attempt to gain someone’s heart, or are you writing to nurture an established love story?